espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

       ...
       Please follow the instructions found in the "Set up the tools" section of ESP-IDF Get Started Guide.

-  - If you have compiled an ESP-AT project for an ESP series before and want to switch to another series, you must run ``rm -rf esp-idf`` to remove the old esp-idf and then proceed with the next step.
+  - If you have compiled an ESP-AT project for an {IDF_TARGET_NAME} series before and want to switch to another series, you must run ``rm -rf esp-idf`` to remove the old esp-idf and then proceed with the next step.

   - Your esp-idf is upgraded.